amanlatkar/timezone-conversions/README.md

 Functionality

-1. Convert Date Time From One time to another
+1. Convert Date Time From One time timezone to another

 2. Get Current Date Time of any timezone